26 February 2025

 3. What Evangelical Christians call sacraments.

-You’ll also find these Christians still practice a lot of the other sacraments.
-They just won’t call ’em ordinances either, ’cause Jesus didn’t ordain them.
+Anyway.
+Communion and baptism are definitely ordinances… and you’ll find Evangelicals tend to also practice all the other sacraments the Catholics do.
+They just won’t call them sacraments.
+Or ordinances, ’cause they figure Jesus didn’t ordain them.
 Although often the apostles did.

 BaptismBaptismJesus